MishaHri/ruby_challenge/README.md

 ---------- Emma ----------
 ❌ GPA: expected '2.4' but got '0'
-❌ ANNOUNCEMENT: expected 'Beryl scored an average of 2.4' but got ''
+❌ ANNOUNCEMENT: expected 'Emma scored an average of 2.4' but got ''

 ---------- Frida ----------
 ❌ GPA: expected '0.3' but got '0'
-❌ ANNOUNCEMENT: expected 'Beryl scored an average of 0.3' but got ''
+❌ ANNOUNCEMENT: expected 'Frida scored an average of 0.3' but got ''

 ---------- Gary ----------
 ❌ GPA: expected '0.4' but got '0'
-❌ ANNOUNCEMENT: expected 'Beryl scored an average of 0.4' but got ''
+❌ ANNOUNCEMENT: expected 'Gary scored an average of 0.4' but got ''
 ```

 Now make it work!
 You only need to change the `Calculator` class to make the output "go green".